Shamshala/HASS-JablotronSystem/README.md

 - [DONE!]
 Added MQTT support

 ## Credits
-Big thanks to [mattsaxon](https://community.home-assistant.io/u/mattsaxon) and [Marcel1](https://community.home-assistant.io/u/marcel1)!
+Majority of work made by [mattsaxon](https://community.home-assistant.io/u/mattsaxon),  [plaksnor](https://community.home-assistant.io/u/plaksnor) and [Marcel1](https://community.home-assistant.io/u/marcel1)!
+Thanks to you guys!

 Work in progress.
 Any help would be great!